-We draw attention to note 3 in the financial statements, which indicates that the SW (Finance) II Limited is part of the group headed by Greensands Holding Limited (GSH).
-Its fellow subsidiary Southern Water Services Limited (SWS) is the only trading entity within GSH group and hence all other group companies ultimately rely on SWS's financial performance to generate cash in order to meet their liabilities as they fall due.
-GSH group requires additional equity totalling £550m to have sufficient liquidity over the going concern period, which has not been committed at the date of signing the financial statements.
-In its financial statements issued on 7 July 2023, SWS identified this as a material uncertainty with respect to going concern.
+We draw attention to note 3 in the financial statements, which indicates that SW (Finance) II Limited is part of the group formerly headed by Greensands Holding Limited (GSH) as at 31 March 2025 (now headed by Sandstone Bidco Limited).
+Its fellow subsidiary Southern Water Services Limited (SWS) is the only trading entity within the GSH group and hence all other group companies ultimately rely on SWS's financial performance to generate cash in order to meet their liabilities as they fall due.
+In its financial statements issued on 15 July 2025, SWS identified a material uncertainty with respect to going concern as a future downgrade to a sub investment grade rating or breach of the PMICR covenant would result in an event of default under the terms of the SWS's financing arrangements.
+Further, SWS requires additional equity funding to finance the company through the going concern period, which as of the date of this report has not been committed as it is subject to the completion of a number of technical conditions.
+A failure to raise equity or debt funding, or significant operational under performance could lead to a potential PMCIR covenant breach or ratings downgrades.

 As stated in note 3, these events or conditions, along with the other matters as set forth in note 3, indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.